Henry Ponting and Jane Jones

-As is illustrated in Chapter 2 this was just one of a number of marriages between Pontings and Jones.
+As is illustrated in Chapter 2 and elsewhere, this was just one of a number of marriages between Pontings and Jones.
 Further detail of the Jones family is at Appendix K.

 Berkeley is a parish comprising of Berkeley and the tithings of Alkington, Breadstone, Hamfallow and Hinton.
 It is situated near the Little Avon, a tributary of the River Severn.
 The church of St Mary the Virgin is pictured below.
 The tombs to the immediate left of and closest to the west entrance include that of Henry and his parents Henry and Hester Ponting (Chapter 3).
 The churchyard at Berkeley is Grade II listed.
 This generally means 'particular important buildings of special interest'.
 Among the churchyards other famous residents are Thomas Pearce, watchmaker and five times mayor of Berkeley who died aged 77 in 1665 and Dicky Pearce the Earl of Suffolk's Jester who was killed in revels at Berkeley castle in 1728.
 There is also a tomb that goes back to the Tudor times.￼